Last Updated on

-Stressing won’t solve the problem so try and avoid stressing about the things you have no control over.
+Stressing won’t solve the problem; therefore, try and avoid stressing about the things you have no control over.
 Furthermore, it can lead to an unsuccessful pumping experience.
 Stress can lead to the reduction of supply in general and also increase your cortisol levels which are important in the creation of milk-making hormones.
 So find a quiet place to pump and think about your baby.
-Massaging your breasts or using warm compress can help too!
+Massaging your breasts or using warm compress can help, too!

 4. Pump in the Morning

-Most women prefer pumping milk first thing in the morning as it gives their bodies the opportunity to give the best supply.
-Most moms worry about having sufficient milk after they get on about their day, so pumping after nursing to increase supply always seems to work in this case.
+Most women prefer pumping milk first thing in the morning as it gives their bodies the opportunity to provide the best supply.
+Most moms worry about having sufficient milk after they get about their day.
+Pumping after nursing to increase supply always seems to work in this case.

 If you find it harder to pump after every time you feed, then pumping in the morning will be best.
-You will find that the overall volume of milk produced will be much greater in the morning hours.
+You will also notice that the overall volume of milk produced in the morning hours will be greater.